LumenRadio/mira-examples/bulk_data_collection/README.md

 ```
 make TARGET=<target>
 ```
-The example assumes that libmira is placed in vendor/, to specify another path run:
+The example assumes that libmira is placed in the same folder as mira-examples, to specify another path run:
 ```
 make LIBDIR=<path-to-libmira> TARGET=<target>
 ```